WHOLE SCHOOL APPROACH

 Students during their Annual Reviews will help develop a Pathways Plan looking to the future of each individual.
 In addition to this, at the end of Year 9 Students work with staff to produce a ‘Personal Learning Plan’ outlining their personalised learning menu for KS4 and initial ideas and possible options for transition at the end of KS4 this is an essential planning tool and an opportunity for students develop the skills and confidence to make realistic and informed decisions about their futures for themselves in consultation with others.

 In KS4 pupils will continue to work on their own ‘Vocational Profiles’ These booklets will support meeting and conversations with parents and post 16 provider.
 The Aspirations advisor will be available to meet with parents and pupils to discuss and support next steps and the Vocational Profile will provide a basis for these conversations

 The exams curriculum in place offers our students with a variety of vocational experience to support them in developing their skills and support their post 16 choices.

-All KS4 students have in place their own ‘Personal Learning Plan’ this document follows the through KS4 outlining their interest, future options and exam options they chosen.
+Alongside the ‘Vocation Profile’ all KS4 students have in place their own ‘Personal Learning Plan’ this document follows the through KS4 outlining their interest, future options and exam options they chosen.
 This working document becomes a key document when students apply for college courses and supports further their individual transition routes.
-These learning plans are shared with parents during Annual Reviews and Parents Consultation Evenings.
+These learning plans are shared with parents during Annual Reviews and Parents Consultation Evenings..